Bookkeeper Resume Examples and Templates for 2023

 Entry-Level Profile Example:

-Organized Bookkeeper with 2+ years of experience in a high-pressure work environment.
-Maintain utmost accuracy processing and managing payroll, invoices, account transactions, and other financial records.
+Organized bookkeeper with two years of experience in a high-pressure work environment.
+Maintain utmost accuracy in processing and managing payroll, invoices, account transactions, and other financial records.
 Equally effective working independently or on a team.
 Bilingual: Fluent in English and Spanish.

 Accounts Payable Clerk, F. Milton Corporation, San Antonio, TX | May 2008 – December 2016